This section provides a descriptive perspective of ENU operations. For an time-oriented perspective, please consult the procedures page.

 4.13 Flight Procedures

-When the remote pilot is satisfied the UAS is ready for launch, they will follow the take-off protocol.
+When the remote pilot is satisfied the RPA is ready for launch, they will follow the take-off protocol.

 During flight, the remote pilot will conduct situational awareness updates with the observer if present.
 Situational awareness updates will include: